dansmyers/IntroToCS-2020/Labs/1-Linux_and_Mimir.md

 ### Jam

 Before going further, experiment with making some changes to your page and visualizing the results.

+Run the server using `srv`, reload the page, then stop the server using CTRL + c (or COMMAND + c on Mac) when you need to make changes.

 ### Interior Decoration